Medieval Christian Art

 Introduction

 For centuries after the decline of Rome, Western Europe was cloaked in barbarian darkness.
 No city - not even Rome itself - could compare with the magnificence of Constantinople, Cordoba or Baghdad.
-Europe produced no science, no schools of art, no architecture to compare with its former achievements.
+Europe produced no science, no schools of medieval art, no architecture to compare with its former achievements.
 For 600 years (400-1000) it remained a cultural backwater.
 Only one institution survived: the Church.
 Indeed, the role of the church in maintaining Western civilization and culture was pivotal.
 It continued to be, for example, the main sponsor of monumental architecture and sculpture.
 In fact one could say that the line between Christianity and paganism was also the line between Roman civilization and barbarism.

 Byzantine Medieval Christian Art